Suppression of Energy Technologies

-It was estimated that Stanley's water powered car (which you can see on this website on the video page would have been able to go from California to New York using about 28 gallons of Water.
-Stanly was subsequently conscripted to work for the Pentagon and then was murdered by poison after hoisting a toast to success powering Army Tanks using the hydrogen in water.
+It was estimated that Stanley's water powered car could go from California to New York using about 28 gallons of Water.
+Stanly Meyer was conscripted to work for the Pentagon and then was murdered by poison after hoisting a toast to success powering Army Tanks using the hydrogen in water.

 Francisco Pacheco - an inventor from Bolivia created the "Pacheco

 Bi-Polar Auto electric Hydrogen Generator" (US PAT #5,089,107) which separates hydrogen from seawater.
 He has built successful prototypes

 that have fueled a car, a motorcycle, a lawn mower, a torch, a boat, and most recently in 1990 he energized an entire home in West

 Milford.
 After many conferences (including U.N.) and public exhibitions proving the inventions worth, the wider community is

 Edward Estevel - from Spain developed a classic 'water to auto engine' system in the late 1960's extracting the hydrogen out of water to use as fuel.
 This system was highly heralded, then sank among other such 'high hope' hydrogen systems amid rumors of foul play.